-\paragraph{Personalized FL by feature transfer.} Our approach mostly relates to methods that achieve personalization in FL by using a multi-task of feature transfer model, similarly to traditional non-distributed multi-task architectures \citep{caruana97,Ruder2017AnOO}.
-This aims to learn a NN whose parameters consist of a common part (also called global or shared) for all clients, and a client-specific part (also called personalized).
-This approach was followed by \citet{arivazhagan2019federated}.
-However, the optimization algorithm in \citet{arivazhagan2019federated} differs from our method, as it is based on the standard FedAvg scheme.
+\paragraph{Personalized FL by feature transfer} Our approach falls into the class of methods that achieve personalization in FL by using a feature transfer model, similarly to traditional non-distributed multi-task architectures \citep{caruana97,Ruder2017AnOO}.
+Such methods aim to train a NN whose parameters consist of a common part (also called global or shared parameters) for all clients, and a client-specific part (also called personalized parameters).
+This approach was followed by FedPer \cite{arivazhagan2019federated}.
+However, the optimization algorithm in \cite{arivazhagan2019federated} differs from our method, as it is based on the standard FedAvg scheme.
 Specifically, the clients update both the global and the personalized parameters by executing joint gradient descent steps.
 Then, each client sends back to the server the locally updated global parameters and the server updates the global parameters through averaging.
+Their method reduces to standard FedAvg when there are no client-specific parameters. {In contrast, our algorithm updates only the personalized weights multiple times within each round, which is energy efficient, and performs only one full backpropagation computation for the global parameters in order to perform the final exact SGD step.
+This design preserves theoretical convergence while simultaneously it reduces per-round energy costs compared to prior personalized FL methods.}

-Their method reduces to standard FedAvg when there are no client-specific parameters.
-In contrast, in our method the clients return gradients over the global parameters, in a way that our FL algorithm performs exact SGD steps.
-In another related work FedRecon \cite{singhal2021federated}, similarly to FedPer \cite{arivazhagan2019federated}, a set of global and client-specific parameters are learned, but at each round their optimization algorithm does not update simultaneously the global and personalized parameters, and therefore their method can be considered as performing block coordinate optimization.
+In another related work, FedRecon \cite{singhal2021federated}, similarly to FedPer \cite{arivazhagan2019federated}, a set of global and client-specific parameters are learned, but at each round the optimization algorithm does not update simultaneously the global and personalized parameters, and therefore that method can be considered as performing block coordinate optimization.
 In contrast, our distributed optimization algorithm incorporates \textit{exact} SGD steps where the full set of model parameters are simultaneously updated.
 This latter property means that our method enjoys theoretical convergence guarantees similar to SGD schemes \cite{robbinsmonro51,bottou2010large}.